memfault/interrupt/_posts/2023-06-14-measuring-stack-usage.md

     sp = int(gdb.parse_and_eval("$sp"))
     if sp < sp_min:
         sp_min = sp
-    # the full implementation exits this loop when hitting a breakpoint
+    # exit this loop when a breakpoint is hit
     if hit_breakpoint():
       break
 print("Min SP: 0x{:08x}".format(sp_min))